-A dull workplace can contribute to the stress that your employees have to battle with on a daily basis.
+A dull workplace can contribute to the stress that your employees have to battle with daily.
 Pale white walls, insufficient lighting, and the monotonous sounds of your printers and computers blipping can paint a depressing picture.
-And while it doesn’t sound like a serious issue, it actually is.
+And while it doesn’t sound like a serious issue, it is.

 A boring and depressing workplace can lead to low productivity and a high attrition rate as employees jump ship.
-This also means you spend more money for rehiring and retraining candidates.
+This also means you spend more money on rehiring and retraining candidates.

 To ensure a productive and satisfied workforce, here are 5 ways to transform your office into an enjoyable work environment:

 Clear white walls give your office a clean look, but it also fails to mentally stimulate your workforce.
 Just because it is a place of work, doesn’t mean it should be soulless and all business.